confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/scalar-functions.md

 Given a `STRING` containing a JSON array, checks if a search value is contained in the array.

-Returns false if the first parameter does not contain a json array.
+Returns `false` if the first parameter does not contain a JSON array.

 ARRAY